leoleolili/risingtransfers/README.md

 # risingtransfers
-Informing people about the latest sports transfers and also predicting them as well.
+Informing people about the latest sports transfers and also being able to predict them.